fabric8-services/fabric8-wit/docs/cascading-soft-delete.md

 1. We have regular **cascaded deletes** back and can let the DB figure out in which order to delete things.
 2. At the same time, we're **archiving our data** as well.
 Every soft-delete
-3. **No Go code changes** are required.
+3. **No Go code changes** are required (except one, see the 2nd risks below).
 We only have to setup a table and a trigger for each table that shall be archived.
 4. Whenever we figure that we don't want this behaviour with triggers and cascaded soft-delete anymore **we can easily go back**.
 5. All future **schema migrations** that are being made to the original table will be applied to the `_archive` version of that table as well.
 Except for constraints, which is good.

 ### Risks

 1. Suppose you add a new table that references another existing table with a foreign key that has `ON DELETE CASCADE`.
 If the existing table uses the `archive_record()` function from above, your new table will receive hard `DELETE`s when something in the existing table is soft-deletes.
 This isn't a problem, if you use `archive_record()` for your new dependent table as well.
 But you just have to remember it.

+2. We have tables like `work_item_revisions` and `comment_revisions`.
+We keep record of what is changing in the referenced tables, namely `work_items` and `comments`.
+And when a comment is deleted for example, we have to `INSERT` into the `comment_revisions` a record that states that a comment has been deleted.
+This is problematic because we do it **after** the comment was deleted, that means it no longer exists in the `comments` table.
+This will cause a foreign key violation.
+As it turns out we can avoid this by doing the `INSERT` to the `_revision` table before we do the actual delete.
+That is the only Go code change.

 ## Final thoughts